 There were no loans made to key management personnel or their personally related parties during the current or prior financial year.
 There were no other transactions with key management personnel.

 15. INDEPENDENT AUDIT OF REMUNERATION REPORT

-The remuneration report has been auditors by Deloitte Touche Tohmatsu (Deloitte).
-Please see page 97of this financial report for Deloitte's report on the remuneration report.
+The remuneration report has been audited by Deloitte Touche Tohmatsu (Deloitte).
+Please see page 110 of this financial report for Deloitte's report on the remuneration report.

-Remuneration report ends.
+Remuneration Report Ends.

 SHARES UNDER OPTION